 - Browse our fuel cells glossary to understand the vocabulary of hydrogen and fuel cell technologies.

-- Learn how DOE’s EERE Fuel Cell Technologies Office efforts are improving affordability, reliability, and performance of hydrogen technologies.
+- Learn how DOE’s EERE Hydrogen and Fuel Cell Technologies Office efforts are improving affordability, reliability, and performance of hydrogen technologies.